-Our primary service areas are Washtenaw County and Canton Township.
+Our primary service area is Washtenaw County.
 Please understand that we have limited space.
 In order to give every single animal the best chance at finding a new, happy home, we may put your name on a waiting list or you may be told we are full and have no room to help you.
 We are sorry but HSHV can't help every animal.

 After calling Animal Intake, and if you are told we can assist you, download and complete the applicable owner relinquish profile form below and bring your pet along with all available veterinarian records and proof of residency.

-If you live in Washtenaw County or Canton Township, there is a $20 surrender fee to help pay for your animal's care.
+If you live in Washtenaw County, there is a $30 surrender fee to help pay for your animal's care.
 (The average animal costs HSHV $325 to re-home.)
 If your pet has serious health or behavior problems related to aggression that will make re-homing not possible, we will talk to you about the owner-requested euthanasia process.

-Animals from outside Washtenaw County or Canton Township are considered out of our service area.
+Animals from outside Washtenaw County are considered out of our service area.
 We are honored that you want to use our facility to re-home your animal.
 Unfortunately, there are concrete limits to the number of animals we can serve healthily and humanely and you may be told that we can't help you.

 Pet overpopulation is still a real problem and the animals in our identified service area must be our first priority if we are to effectively meet our mission to save lives and reduce unnecessary suffering.
-If you do not live in Washtenaw County or Canton Township, but are interested in surrendering your animal at HSHV we require that you call in advance and please note that there is a required $100 surrender fee if we can help you.
+If you do not live in Washtenaw County, but are interested in surrendering your animal at HSHV we require that you call in advance and please note that there is a required $100 surrender fee if we can help you.

 If we do not have available space you may be asked to try back at another time or go to your own community designated shelter.
 Here is a list of shelters (PDF) serving counties in Southeast Michigan.

 HSHV accepts stray companion animals from Washtenaw County and Plymouth.
 We do not pick-up stray animals.
 There is no fee, but we greatly appreciate donations to help cover the cost of care.

-Please bring the stray animal to our Intake Department during the hours of 9am-11am or noon-5pm, 7 days a week.
+Please bring the stray animal to our Intake Department during the hours of 9am-5pm, 7 days a week.
 Do not tie an animal outside the building or leave puppies, kittens or rodents in boxes outside the building.

-If you live outside of Washtenaw County, please contact the shelter in your county.
+If you live outside of Washtenaw County or Pymouth, please contact the shelter in your county.
 We cannot take a stray outside of our service area.
 Please take the stray animal to the shelter located in the area it was found.
 This will increase the animal's chance of being reunited with its family.
 Here is a list of shelters (PDF) serving counties in Southeast Michigan.

 NOTE: It is important to note that HSHV is the holding facility for stray animal in Washtenaw County but we do not pick up stray animals.
 Members of the community who have found a stray animal should contact their local Law Enforcement Agency for assistance with stray animals.